ispandey81/AngularCoursera/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.2.

-After cloning this repo, open a command line at the root level i.e. where the package.json is located and issue this command -> npm install which install the required node packages for this app.
+After cloning this repo, open a command line at the root level i.e. where the package.json is located and issue this command -> npm install which installs the required node packages for this app.

 ## Development server